Mark Latham: 2004 federal election campaign

 Other announced policies and initiatives included: the introduction of federal government parenting classes for those parents deemed to be failing to adequately discipline their children; a ban on food and drink advertising during children's television viewing hours; the introduction of a national youth mentoring program; the government distribution of free story books to the families of newborn children; a federal ban on plastic shopping bags; and the introduction of legislation to prohibit vilification on the basis of religious beliefs or sexual orientation, similar to laws adopted in the state of Victoria that some critics said had led to a restriction of free speech.
 Some of these initiatives prompted Howard to criticise Latham as a "behavioural policeman".

-In July 2004, Latham again became the centre of controversy when it was alleged on a commercial television network that he had punched a political rival during his time on Liverpool Council.
-Latham strongly denied the accusation.
+In July 2004, Latham again became the centre of controversy when it was alleged on a commercial television network that he had punched a political rival during his time on Liverpool Council, though Latham denied such events happening, calling the claim 'ridiculous, untrue and unbelievable", whilst accusing the Government of running a 'smear campaign'.
 On 6 July 2004, he called a press conference and denounced the government for maintaining what he called a "dirt unit," which he said was gathering personal material about him, including details of his first marriage.
 The government denied that any such unit existed, but some observers speculated that Liberal Party researchers had accumulated more potentially embarrassing material about Latham, which would be used during the election campaign (a threat which never eventuated), in addition to claims that Latham was an inexperienced economic manager.

-Between March and August, Latham's position in the opinion polls gradually declined, leading to renewed speculation that Howard would call an early election.
+Between March and August, both Latham's and Labor's position in the opinion polls gradually declined, with John Howard being the preferred prime minister by 17 points over Latham in July.
 During August, Labor claimed a tactical victory over the government on the issue of the Australia – United States Free Trade Agreement and there were allegations in a Senate inquiry that Howard had lied about the "Children Overboard Affair" during the 2001 election campaign.
 By mid-August, Labor was again ahead in all three national opinion polls.